R-Samir-Bhuiyan-A/mcbot.exe/README.md

 3. **Start the Bot**: Click the `Run` button to initiate the attack.
 4. **Stop the Bot**: Click the `Stop` button to terminate the attack.
 This emulates a Ctrl+C command.

+### Disclaimer

+Disclaimer: This tool is intended for educational purposes only.
+It is designed to be used by server administrators to test the robustness and security of their own servers.
+Any unauthorized use of this tool on servers you do not own or have permission to test is strictly prohibited.
+The author does not consent to any malicious use of this tool and is not responsible for any damages caused by improper use.

+### Acknowledgements
+- #Launch4j for wrapping Java applications into Windows native executables.
+- #Minecraft for the game platform.

 ### Example

 ```plaintext